ollieeknight/asap_to_kite/README.md

 ### One sample, one directory

-The most basic use case is when we have one library sequenced one.
+The most basic use case is when we have one library sequenced once.
 From the demultiplexing, we should see files that look like this:

 ```